Cliff Hayes Jr.

-Clifton Eugene "Cliff" Hayes Jr. (born October 11, 1967) is a member of the Virginia House of Delegates.
+Clifton Eugene "Cliff" Hayes Jr. (born October 11, 1967) is a member of the Virginia House of Delegates from the 91st district.
 He served on the Chesapeake City Council from 2004 to 2012 and was elected to represent Virginia's 77th House of Delegates district in November 2016.
 He has worked for Norfolk Public Schools and the Chesapeake Sheriff's Office in Information Technology.

 Hayes currently serves as the chair of the Communications, Technology and Innovation Committee and as the chair of the Appropriations - Capital Outlay Subcommittee.